What is a Single-Family Rental?

 Markets Seeing the Most Activity

-The single-family rental market is expanding nationwide, but some markets fit the investment criteria better due to population growth and high rent rates.
-For example, Phoenix has the highest year-over-year increase in single-family rents as of June 2021 at 16.5 percent, according to CoreLogic.
-Las Vegas has the second highest with a 12.9 percent year-over-year increase.
+The single-family rental market is expanding nationwide, but some markets fit the investment criteria better due to population growth and high rent rates, such as Phoenix and Las Vegas.
 Other top markets are located along the U.S. Sunbelt, which is home to some of the hottest SFR markets because of their rapid population growth, fueling a for-purchase shortage.
 These markets make prime locations for private equity companies, institutional buyers, and commercial real estate developers to invest in single-family rental communities.

 What’s Next?